Follow hurricane safety precautions

 FOR IMMEDIATE RELEASE

-The Alabama Department of Public Health (ADPH) recommends all families in affected areas take health and safety precautions in connection with tropical storm force winds associated with Hurricane Irma.
-Acting State Health Officer Dr. Scott Harris urges Alabamians to listen and follow all health and safety warnings communicated through the news media.
+The Alabama Department of Public Health (ADPH) recommends all families in affected areas take health and safety precautions in connection with tropical storm force winds associated with Hurricane Michael.
+State Health Officer Dr. Scott Harris urges Alabamians to listen and follow all health and safety warnings communicated through the news media.

 Power outages associated with tropical storm force winds can cause concerns about the safety of frozen and refrigerated foods.
 As a general rule, a full upright or chest freezer will keep foods frozen for about two days without power.